CaptainFurax/p5js-Wavy-DotFlag/README.md

 A small p5.js Sketch

-Dealing with a 1944 wavy Dotted Ukrainian flag.
+Dealing with a wavy Dotted Ukrainian flag.

+1944 Dots, 30fps.